The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Hard chambers are usually purchased by hospitals, clinics, and wellness centers.
 You may not have seen one in person yourself, but they've been featured on TV shows such as Grey’s Anatomy!
 Hard chambers tend to be larger, which is ideal if medical professionals need to set bulky medical devices inside the chamber during treatment.
 Additionally, athletes prefer larger chambers because it allows them the space to work out and even set gym equipment inside the chamber.

 Some users prefer hard chambers because they can reach a higher ATA.
 Hard chambers can reach up to 2+ ATA while soft chambers max out at 1.4 ATA.
-Keep in mind that just because a chamber can reach a higher ATA doesn’t necessarily mean that it’s a better chamber.
+Keep in mind that just because a chamber can reach a higher ATA doesn’t necessarily mean it’s a better chamber.
 The ATA required for treatment is dependent upon each patient’s health condition and their goal for therapy.

 Soft Hyperbaric Chamber